Victoria Coleman: Career

 She has acted as a senior advisor to the Director of the Center for Information Technology Research in the Interest of Society (CITRIS) at UC Berkeley.
-In the past, she held the position of CEO in Atlas AI, which is a public benefit corporation bringing world-class AI solutions to sustainable development.
-Prior to Atlas AI she acted as the CTO of the Wikimedia Foundation, and had the responsibility for the technology infrastructure of Wikipedia.
+In the past, she held the position of CEO in Atlas AI, which is a public benefit corporation bringing AI to sustainable development.
+Prior to Atlas AI she served as the CTO of the Wikimedia Foundation, and had the responsibility for the technology infrastructure of Wikipedia.
 She has also acted as a senior vice president at Technicolor where she served as CTO of its Connected Home division.
 Prior to Technicolor she served as Senior Vice President R&D for Harman's Infotainment division.
 At Yahoo! as Vice President of Engineering, she had the responsibility for membership services, presentation layer technologies, and developer relations.
 At Nokia as the Vice President of the Emerging Platforms she led a multi-disciplinary team with the aim of creating strategic products, which included the Nokia Z Launcher and the Nokia X line of smartphones.
 As the Vice President of Software Engineering at HP Palm GBU she led the webOS Platform team and built the HP TouchPad.
 As the vice president with Samsung's Advanced Institute of Technology in charge of the Computer Science Laboratory (San Jose, CA) she initiated the development of Tizen and the Samsung Knox line for smartphones.
 She was previously Intel's Director for Security Initiatives and the Director of the Trust and Manageability Laboratory in Intel's Corporate Technology Group.

 She joined SRI International in 1998, after 10 years as a tenured professor in the University of London.
 She became the founding Director of SRI's System Design Laboratory in 1999.
 She is also a former Defense Science Board member, the founding Chair of DARPA's Microsystems Exploratory Council, and an adviser to companies; including Lockheed Martin and Airbus.